 “We won’t fully know where we’ve been until we return to where we were, only where we were may not be as it was because of who we have become, which, after all, is why we left.” -unknown

 What’s next for me?
 I’m moving to Austin, Texas, in January in hopes of finding my career.
-I’ll still be teaching yoga, AND I’m ready to dive into a job I can be in and develop myself in.
+I’ll still be teaching yoga, AND I’m ready to dive into a job I can develop myself in.
 It’s a scary yet extremely exciting transition period in my life, and I can’t wait to witness what is bound to unfold.

-Until then, I wanted to drop some knowledge on solo traveling, since that’s what I’ve been improvising for the past 5 months.
+Until then, I wanted to drop some knowledge on solo traveling, since that’s what I’ve been improvising for the past six months.
 If you have even an inkling to travel on your own or long-term, this may come in handy for you: